mikkmake/Siili_Task/README.md

 ### 3 [C++]: External sources

 GaugeControl input defaults to stdin -> allows piping and streaming a text file.
 E.g. *"./speed_simulation | ./appSiili_Task"* or *"./appSiili_Task << speed_data.txt"*.
 Implemented simple switch -s or --simulated to use internally simulated data.
-As a consequence you can have simulation and input-reading running simultaneously.
+As a consequence you can have simulation and input-reading running simultaneously, or set multiple inputs.
 Treating as a feature, not a bug: user is responsible.

 ### 4 [C++]: Run in GUI or terminal